OCA/manufacture/mrp_sale_info/README.rst

 Usage
 =====

-New fields are in Tree views and in Extra information tab at form views.
+New fields are displayed in tree and in form views (Extra information tab).

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot